Oaklight/ToolRegistry/docs/source/examples/consecutive_tool_calls.md

 # Consecutive Tool Calls

+In real agentic AI development, it's common to see LLM using multiple tools consecutively to accomplish a task.
+This example demonstrates how to handle such scenarios.

+We ask LLM to query the latest weather of some location (mock API call), which is often in Celsius, and then ask it to convert the temperature to Fahrenheit.

 ## OpenAI Client Implementation

 This example demonstrates integration with OpenAI's API.
 As we mentioned in previous article, we shall handle consecutive tool calls manually.